Diversity, Equity and Inclusion in the workplace

 - Valore D: formed in Italy, this is the first association of large companies promoting women's leadership and talent for the growth of businesses and the country.
 UniCredit is a founder member of the association since 2009.

-- UN Women's Empowerment Principles: reinforcement of our commitment to valuing women’s talent and achieving greater gender balance at all levels of the organisation.
+- UN Women's Empowerment Principles: reinforcement of our commitment to valuing women’s talent and achieving greater gender balance at all levels of the organization.
 UniCredit joined in 2015.

 To build a positive work environment, welfare plays a crucial role in supporting UniCredit colleagues in their daily personal, family and professional challenges.
 Our programmes are tailored by country to ensure we can meet local needs and respond to challenges faced by our teams.